Leica CL vs Panasonic G10

 It is notable that the CL offers wifi support, while the G10 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the G10 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
+Both the CL and the G10 have been discontinued, but can regularly be found used on ebay.
+The G10 was replaced by the Panasonic G3, while the CL does not have a direct successor.
 Further information on the features and operation of the CL and G10 can be found, respectively, in the Leica CL Manual (free pdf) or the online Panasonic G10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica CL and the Panasonic G10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.